LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ### [4] Use the created KMS key for encryption/decryption
 - The following code first lists all the files in the specified S3 bucket `24188516-cloudstorage` and then Iterates over the list of files and calls **encrypt_file()** for each file with certain key.
 - Inside **encrypt_file()** function, it retrieves the file content from `s3.get_object()`, encrypts the file content using the specified KMS key with `kms.encrypt()`.
 The result is returned in `CiphertextBlob` and we upload the encrypted content back to the bucket with a new key that appends `.encrypted` to the original file name.
+After uploading the encrypted file, it calls the `decrypt_file()` function to decrypt the encrypted entity.
--
+- Inside **decrypt_file()** function, it retrieves the file content in the same way, then we decrypt encrypted file content with `kms.decrypt()`.
+The result is the original plaintext.

 ```
 import boto3